arctwelve/euler-project/README.md

-# euler-project-scala
+# euler-project
-Euler project problems in Scala
+Euler Project problems in Scala and Python